marczz/rest-sphinx-memo/source/ReST.rst

 hyphens*, separated by spaces. (:restref:`ref
 <restructuredtext.html#reference-names>`)

-The references are equivalents when they differ only by case, number of spaces *space character, tabulation or new line*.
+The references are equivalents when they differ only by case or number of spaces.
+The space character class include spaces, horizontal or vertical tabs, newlines, carriage returns, or form feeds.

 When the reference has no embedded spaces the backquotes are not
 necessary: